-Risk area - Capacity and capability
+Risk area - capacity and capability

 Our workforce is leaner than it was 12 months ago, following the Voluntary Early Release Scheme.
-The opportunity to redevelop, re-design roles and frame new ones is welcomed, but in the short term, it does leave some capacity gaps.
+Work is continuing to re-design and recruit to new roles to better meet the strategic and operational commitments of Llais.
+In the short term there are some capacity gaps.
+However, increasingly these are being filled.

-However, in the last few weeks new posts have been designed, and others redesigned and are being recruited to, with new starters having joined Llais from mid-June, during July and onwards.
-These roles are at regional and corporate function levels and in all areas of the organisation.
-The next quarter will be important in mitigating the capacity risk for the organisation.
+In the last period new posts have been designed, and others re-developed and are currently being recruited to, with some new starters having joined Llais in recent months.
+These roles are at regional and corporate function levels.
+The next quarter will be important in mitigating the capacity risk in the organisation.

-Until colleagues take up new posts within Llais and new starters arrive, the existing teams are working at maximum capacity.
+Until colleagues take up new posts within Llais and all new starters arrive, the existing teams are working at maximum capacity.
 Our immediate response has been to ringfence staff time for priority tasks and back-fill with short term agency contracts when essential, as well as slowing or pausing lower-impact activity, where possible and/or appropriate.